jbinko/AZ-300-Microsoft-Azure-Architect-Technologies/README.md

 - Number of questions: 40 - 60
 - Exam time: 150 minutes
 - Passing score: 700

+- Do time management (after hands on labs some additional questions still might come), better to skip hands on labs if you are blocked by some hard question and answer rest of questions.

 Practice tests will be available in February or March 2019.